Skip to main content

 6. Locke AB, Fortenberry KT, Sullivan E, Ose D, Tingey B, Qeadan F, Henson A, Van Hala S (2020).
 Use of a Feedback Survey as a Part of a Wellness Champions Program to Improve Academic Faculty Satisfaction and Burnout: Implications for Burnout in Academic Health Centers. .
 Glob Adv Health Med, 9.

 7. Weber CR, Raleigh DR, Su L, Shen L, Sullivan EA, Wang Y, Turner JR (2010).
 Epithelial myosin light chain kinase activation induces mucosal interleukin-13 expression to alter tight junction ion selectivity.
 J Biol Chem, 285(16), 12037-46.
-(Read full article)
+(Read full publication)

 8. Su L, Shen L, Clayburgh DR, Nalle SC, Sullivan EA, Meddings JB, Abraham C, Turner JR (2009).
 Targeted epithelial tight junction dysfunction causes immune activation and contributes to development of experimental colitis.
 Gastroenterology, 136(2), 551-63.
-(Read full article)
+(Read full publication)

 Abstract